kyma-project/website/content/blog-posts/2023-03-14-release-notes-2.12/index.md

 ## Application Connectivity
 With Kyma 2.12, the Compass Runtime Agent component will use the `kyma-system` Namespace instead of `compass-system`.

-When you upgrade Kyma from the version 2.11 to 2.12, the old component deployed in the `compass-system` Namespace won't be removed automatically.
+When you upgrade Kyma from version 2.11 to 2.12, the old component deployed in the `compass-system` Namespace won't be removed automatically.
 If you're using Compass Runtime Agent, you must execute the script after successfully migrating from Kyma 2.11 to Kyma 2.12.
 If not, no additional action is required.
 For more information, read the 2.11-2.12 [Migration Guide](https://kyma-project.io/docs/kyma/2.12/migration-guide-2.11-2.12).